 Each day Little M offers customers a rotating choice of filter, single-origin and two blends of beans.
 Little M took over the site of Adriano Zumbo’s former and highly regarded patisserie, which closed in 2018 after the company went into voluntary administration.
 It’s narrow, with a cosy floor plan, and because it’s north facing there’s lots of natural light.

-When Cutcliffe’s not racing go-karts with his employees at the roastery, he’s both behind and in front of the Little M coffee machines, making it feel more lounge room than main-street cafe.
+Little M feels more lounge room than main-street cafe.
 Mums and dads wander in and out with their kids, and animated banter punctuates the space.

 The opening is something of a homecoming for the company.
 Since expanding around Australia and into the UK and US, it hasn’t had a cafe presence in its home of Balmain in almost a decade (it does have two other inner-west locations, one at Harold Park’s Tramsheds, Garcon, and at Annandale’s Trafalgar Street Espresso).